MzMaXaM/ComfyUi-MzMaXaM/README.md

 2. Add the custom node from the node library.
 3. Insert the latent image.
 4. Select the amount you want, default is 1.
-4. Conect output to the Sampler.
+4. Connect output to the Sampler.

-# WiP(Work in progress)
+# Image to Text Ollama
-I'm working on a node that with the help of an local llm would generate prompts
+Worked on a node that would send the input image to the local Ollama Models.
+You have to Install Ollama and add Visual Models for it to work.
+As of today I can recommend minicpm Model
+Bear in mind that the LLM model will eat resources...

+# Text to Text Ollama
+As the name suggests this node should generate a prompt for you from the prompt you'll give it :D Don't forget that LLM models eat your resources.